 A new federal “grant” comes with heavy strings attached, but may be useful for certain students in some narrow circumstances.

-The TEACH "Grant" program provides up to $3,496 a year in "grant" aid to undergraduate (first bachelor's degree) and graduate students, or current or prospective teachers.
-Eligible undergraduate and graduate students may not receive more than $13,984 and graduate students may receive no more than $6,992 in total TEACH "Grants."
+The TEACH “grant” program provides up to $3,712 a year in “grant” aid to first bachelor and graduate students enrolled in a teacher credential program.
+Eligible undergraduate and post-baccalaureate students may not receive more than $14,848 and graduate students may receive no more than $7,424 in total TEACH “grants.”
 Unfortunately, the law does not currently allow grants for USU students working on post-baccalaureate certificate programs.

 Students enrolled less than full-time will have their TEACH "Grant" reduced according to a schedule established by the Department in regulations.
 The amount of TEACH "Grant" awarded when combined with other student aid may not exceed a student's cost of attendance (COA).

 In exchange for TEACH "Grant" aid, students must agree to serve as a full-time teacher at specified schools serving low-income students and teach in a specified field for four academic years within eight years after completing the college course.
 TEACH “grant” recipients that do not fulfill their teaching obligations must repay the “grant” as if it was an unsubsidized Direct Loan including all accrued interest.

 - Undergraduate students (working towards their first bachelor's degree) must have a 3.25 GPA (high school GPA for first year undergrads) OR score in the 75th percentile on at least one admissions test.

 - GPA requirements do not apply graduate students who are currently teachers or who are retiring and have expertise in a subject where there is shortage of teachers (math, science, special ed, English as a second language, or another high-need subject).

 - Graduate students completing a high-quality alternative teacher certification program, like Teach for America, are also eligible for the program.